voxelize/voxelize/docs/docs/api/modules.md

 Ƭ **ControlState**: `Object`

-The state of which a Voxelize control is in.
+The state of which a Voxelize [Controls](classes/Controls.md) is in.

 #### Type declaration